 Although it is not a statutory requirement for independent schools to participate in SATs, we have consistently chosen to do so as this provides helpful monitoring and enables meaningful comparisons with the results from government-funded primary schools.
 To ensure the accuracy and validity of our results as well as their national comparability, we are externally moderated in the process by Southwark’s moderation and monitoring service.

-Indeed, we have a comparatively small percentage of pupils ‘working towards the expected standard’ and a much greater percentage of pupils working at the highest level, defined as ‘exceeding the expected standard and working at greater depth’: over double the national average in maths (51% vs. 22%), reading (57% vs. 25%) and writing (41% vs. 15%).
+Indeed, we have a comparatively small percentage of pupils ‘working towards the expected standard’ and a much greater percentage of pupils working at the highest level, defined as ‘exceeding the expected standard and working at greater depth’: two to three times more than the national average in maths (42% vs. 15%), reading (44% vs. 18%) and writing (24% vs. 8%).

 Just one aspect of our much broader aims